Individual Integrated Fighting System

-The IIFS (Individual Integrated Fighting System) was introduced in 1988, to serve as a fighting (arms, ammunition etc) and existence (food, first aid, etc) carrying system - a possible replacement for the All-purpose Lightweight Individual Carrying Equipment employed and fielded by United States Armed Forces since 1973.
+The Integrated Individual Fighting System (IIFS), often appropriated as "Individual Integrated Fighting System" by collectors, is a load-carrying equipment and existence system, introduced in 1988 as a possible replacement for the ALICE (All-purpose Lightweight Individual Carrying Equipment) system that was employed by the United States military since 1973.

-The IIFS replaces the partially obsolete concept of a shoulder harness, in the style of suspenders, and individual equipment belt design, with the newer concept of a tactical load bearing system that employs a vest.
-The vest as being the main component, is known as the TLBV (Tactical Load Bearing Vest), sometimes referred to as the LBV-88, the M-1988 LBV and later known as the ETLBV (Enhanced Tactical Load Bearing Vest).
+IIFS components are the ITLBV (Individual Tactical Load-bearing Vest) – later replaced by the ETLBV (Enhanced Tactical Load-bearing Vest), the Grenade Carrier vest (GCV), the Field Pack, Large with Internal Frame (FPLIF), and the ECWSS (Extreme Cold Weather Sleeping System) sleeping bag, cover, and sleep accessories.

+The vest is known officially as the ITLBV (Individual Tactical Load-bearing Vest), though it's sometimes shortened to TLBV (Tactical Load-bearing Vest), and unofficially referred to as the 'M-1988 LBV' or 'LBV-88'.
+An upgrade to the vest, the ETLBV (Enhanced Tactical Load-bearing Vest), was a mid-1990s redesign for the TLBV to address problems with ventilation and access of magazines, now having slanted ammunition pockets attached to mesh panels.

+Replacing the ALICE and IIFS systems, the MOLLE (modular lightweight load-carrying equipment) and subsequent MOLLE II generation were phased into U.S. Army and Marine Corps service during the late 1990s to early 2000s.

 History

+Background

 The IIFS has conceptual roots in combat and load carrying vests designed by Natick Laboratories for the employment and use by United States Navy SEALs during the Vietnam War.
 The concept of a load carrying vest is that the weight of the equipment carried by the infantry rifleman is more evenly distributed over the body than with the employment of a load carrying concept of older design.

-The IIFS load carrying vest, as having been a major conceptual improvement over precursing load bearing systems, was designed to replace the individual equipment belt, individual equipment belt suspenders, and small arms ammunition cases.
+The IIFS load carrying vest, as having been a major conceptual improvement over precuring load-bearing systems, was designed to replace the individual equipment belt, individual equipment belt suspenders, and small arms ammunition cases.
 These components have been an integral part of the ALICE system.
 The small arms ammunition cases continue to be utilized with the IIFS concept, to enable the carriage of additional small arms munitions.

+Development

-Trial variants of the IIFS have utilized both the ALICE water canteen cover and ALICE field first aid dressing case in the Woodland camouflage pattern.
+Trial variants of the IIFS have utilized both the ALICE water canteen cover and ALICE field first aid dressing case in the woodland camouflage pattern.
 The entrenching tool cover had remained unchanged and was also utilized during testing.

-In the original design, as well as during troops trials, the tactical load carrying vest incorporated panels made of Kevlar, to improve the protection of the infantry rifleman, when worn in conjunction with the PASGT flak vest.
+In the original design, as well as during troops trials, the TLBV incorporated panels made of Kevlar, to improve the protection of the infantry rifleman, when worn in conjunction with the PASGT flak vest.
 The weight of this prototypic vest was considered to be too excessive to continue to consider this concept.